 By Ambassador Gurjit Singh

-*About the author: Gurjit Singh is a former Indian Ambassador to Germany.
-He is currently the Chair of the CII Task Force on the Asia Africa Growth Corridor and Professor at the IIT, Indore.
+About the author: Gurjit Singh is a former Indian Ambassador to Germany.
+He is currently promoting the impact investment movement for implementing SDGs in Africa.

 Source: This article was written for Gateway House: Indian Council on Global Relations.

 “Foreign Ministry Spokesperson Wang Wenbin’s Regular Press Conference on October 13, 2023″, Ministry of Foreign Affairs of the People’s Republic of China, October 13, 2023, https://www.fmprc.gov.cn/mfa_eng/xwfw_665399/s2510_665401/2511_665403/202310/t20231013_11160691.html